Kerala High Court

 The High Court of Kerala is the highest court in the Indian state of Kerala and the Union territory of Lakshadweep.
-It is located in Ernakulam.
+It is located in Kochi.
 Drawing its powers under Article 226 of the Constitution of India, the High Court has the power to issue directions, orders and writs including the writs of habeas corpus, mandamus, prohibition, quo warranto and certiorari for ensuring the enforcement of the Fundamental Rights guaranteed by the Constitution to citizens or for other specified purposes.
 The High Court is empowered with original, appellate and revisional jurisdiction in civil as well as criminal matters, and the power to answer references to it under some statutes.
 The High Court has the superintendence and visitorial jurisdiction over all courts and tribunals of subordinate jurisdiction covered under its territorial jurisdiction.

 At present, the sanctioned Judge strength of the High Court of Kerala is 35 Permanent Judges including the Chief Justice and 12 Additional Judges.
 Depending on the importance and nature of the question to be adjudicated, the judges sit as Single (one judge), Division (two judges), Full (three judges) or such other benches of larger strengths.

 The foundation stone for the new multi-storied building now housing the High Court of Kerala was laid on 14 March 1994 by the then Chief Justice of India, Justice M. N. Venkatachaliah.
 The estimated cost of construction was 100 million Indian rupees.
 The construction was completed in 2005 at a cost of 850 million Indian rupees.
 The completed High Court building was inaugurated by the Chief Justice of India, Justice Y. K. Sabharwal on 11 February 2006.
 The new High Court building is equipped with modern amenities like videoconferencing, air conditioned courtrooms, internet, and facilities for retrieval of order copies and publishing of the case status via the internet.
 The building is built on 5 acre of land and has a built-up area of 550000 sqft over nine floors.
 The building has in it a post office, bank, medical clinic, library, canteens and such other most needed utilities and services.
 The High Court of Kerala has moved to its new building from the date of its inauguration, from the adjacent palace, where it had been functioning.